skiadas/TheoryCompCourse/notes/parsing.md

 ```
 For simplicity we will only worry about the nonterminals from now on.

-We start with the rules for S. The only production we have is `S->E`, therefore the first set of E must be contained in the first set of S. Since we don't have any elements in the first set of E yet, this would give us no elements for the first set of S.
+We start with the rules for S. The only production we have is `S->E`, therefore the first set of E must be contained in the first set of S. Since we don't have any elements in the first set of E yet, this gives us no elements for the first set of S.

+Similarly, the rules for $E$ and $T$ won't give us any first set elements yet.

 We continue with the rules for $F$.
 Looking at its two productions, we can determine that $x$ and the open parenthesis must be in the first set of $F$.

-We next look at the rules for $T$.
+We next revisit the rules for $T$, now that we know something about $F$.
 The first rule has $T$ on its left-hand side, telling us that the first set of $T$ will contain everything in the first set of $T$, not very helpful.
 But the second rule tells us that the first set of $T$ will contain anything in the first set of $F$, which so far is the elements $x$ and open parenthesis.

-The same logic would apply to E. So in this case all 4 terminals have the same first set, namely $x$ or parentheses.
-It makes sense, since these are the only two valid starts on an expression.
+The same logic would apply to $E$.
+So in this case all 3 variables have the same first set so far, namely the set `{x, (}`.
+It makes sense, since these are the only two valid starts of an expression.
 So at this point the first sets are as follows:
 ```
 Symbol            First Set
 --------          -----------